Danny Walters (American football)

-Daniel Eugene "Danny" Walters (born November 4, 1960) is a former American Football cornerback for the San Diego Chargers of the National Football League (NFL).
-Walters played college football for the University of Arkansas, in Fayetteville, and he was chosen by the San Diego Chargers in the fourth round of the 1983 NFL Draft.
+Daniel Eugene Walters (born November 4, 1960) is an American former professional football player who was a cornerback for the San Diego Chargers of the National Football League (NFL).
+Walters played college football for the Arkansas Razorbacks and was chosen by the Chargers in the fourth round of the 1983 NFL draft.

-Early years
+Early life

-Walters was born on November 4, 1960 in Prescott, Arkansas.
+Walters was born on November 4, 1960, in Prescott, Arkansas.
 He graduated primary school at Julian High School in Chicago, Illinois, and college at the University of Arkansas in Fayetteville.
 From 1979 - 1982, he played football in the SWC where he is credited with 148 yards Rushing, 117 yards Receiving, 28 yards Passing, 7 Interceptions, and 2 Touchdowns for the Razorbacks.
 During Walters time with the Razorbacks, Lou Holtz was their head coach.

 Professional career

-Walters was drafted by the San Diego Chargers in the fourth round, 95th overall pick, of the 1983 NFL Draft and held a starting position with them from 1983 to 1987.
+Walters was selected by the San Diego Chargers in the fourth round, 95th overall pick, of the 1983 NFL draft and held a starting position with them from 1983 to 1987.
 During Walters time with the Chargers, Don Coryell and Al Saunders were their head coaches.